Rhetos/RestGenerator/Readme.md

 Add support for multiple entities with the same name in different modules:

-1. By default, Swashbuckle will return "Failed to load API definition." error, it the same type name occurs in different namespaces.
+1. By default, Swashbuckle will return "Failed to load API definition." error, if the same type name occurs in different namespaces.
 To fix this, in Startup.ConfigureServices method, inside `services.AddSwaggerGen` method call add `c.CustomSchemaIds(type => type.ToString()); // Allows multiple entities with the same name in different modules`.
 For more info see "Conflicting schemaIds" in the [Swagger documentation](https://github.com/domaindrivendev/Swashbuckle.AspNetCore#customize-schema-ids).

 Show Rhetos REST API in the Swagger UI: